Polatucha16/SquareDivision/README.md

 ```
 <img src="README_pictures\output_after_codebox.png" alt="example"/>

-This time the distribution of width and height is uniform between two linear functions.
+This time, the distribution of widths and heights is uniform between two linear functions.
 An example of one of those functions we plot below:
 ```python
 import numpy as np